 I'll briefly summarize the narrative of the Scriptures we have just read.
-The most powerful man in the known world is Caesar Augustus.
-He is he first character we see in this story.
+The most powerful man in the known world is Caesar Augustus (Show Caesar Augustus).
+He is the first character we see in this story.
 He is the image of power, conquest, and wealth.
 He is the visible illustration of a life lived with the intent to pursue greatness and significance, even if you have step on a few toes or oppress a few nations to get there.
-He is consumerism.
-He is materialism.
-He is imperialism.
+Caesar is the personification of the kingdom of this world.
 And now Caesar has sent heralds to decree his words.
 He wants to know how powerful he is by taking a census of his empire.
-But little does he know, the God of heaven is sovereignly presiding over and above the decisions and actions of Caesar Augustus.1 For the end of this decree will not result in the glory of Caesar, but the glory of God.
+But little does he know, the God of heaven is sovereignly presiding over and above the decisions and actions of Caesar Augustus.2 For the end of this decree will not result in the glory of Caesar, but the glory of God.

-In this climate of distraction, hurry, and haste, there is a lot of movement.
-A man named Joseph and his pregnant wife Mary have traveled about eighty-five to ninety miles from Nazareth in Galilee to the little town of Bethlehem.2 There is no room for them to stay in the over crowded city, so they are given accommodations more fit for storage and livestock.
-And it is in this precise moment of busyness and human self-worship that God enters into human history completely unnoticed as a little baby born to a poor couple in a forgotten corner of the world.
+As a result of this census decree, a man named Joseph and his pregnant wife Mary have traveled about eighty-five to ninety miles from Nazareth in Galilee to the little town of Bethlehem.3 There is no room for them to stay in the overcrowded city, so they are given accommodations more fit for storage and livestock.
+And it is in this precise moment of busyness and human self-worship that God enters into human history completely unnoticed as a little baby born to a poor couple in a forgotten corner of the world (Show "Adoration of the Shepherds").

-An army of angels surprises a group of unsuspecting shepherds, sings a song of heaven, and proclaims that God was just born in a barn.
+An army of angels surprises a group of unsuspecting shepherds sings a song of heaven and proclaims that the promised Savior and Messiah has been born in Bethlehem.